Our View: Kathy Chandler-Henry, Matt Scherr for county seats

 There are ranches in remote parts of Eagle County where Trump-Pence signs are proudly displayed next to signs for Eagle County Commissioner Kathy Chandler-Henry.
 That should tell you a lot about the values of Chandler-Henry, who grew up here, graduated high school here, and said her “greatest honor” has been to serve the county she’s called home for most of her life.

-Eagle County voters have four strong choices for the two county commissioner seats on the ballot this year, but we’re urging voters to stick with Chandler-Henry and the other incumbent, Matt Scherr.
-That endorsement has nothing to do with political affiliation and everything to do with the calm, decisive leadership both have displayed as COVID-19 wreaked havoc on our daily lives and rattled the local economy.
-Their engagement and communication helped turn the tide from the county leading the state in the number of COVID-19 cases per capita in March to being the first to be given an exemption from the governor, in April, from strict stay-at-home orders.
+Local voters have four strong choices for the two Eagle County Commissioner seats on the ballot this year, but we’re urging voters to stick with Chandler-Henry and the other incumbent, Matt Scherr.
+That endorsement has nothing to do with party affiliation and everything to do with the calm, decisive leadership both have displayed as COVID-19 wreaked havoc on our daily lives and rattled the local economy.
+Their engagement and responsiveness helped turn the tide from the county leading the state in the number of COVID-19 cases per capita in March to being the first to be given an exemption from the governor, in April, from strict stay-at-home orders.

 This isn’t to say that Thomas Crisofulli and Jennifer Woolley wouldn’t make for great commissioners.
 In our conversations with both, we found them to be good, honest people who are passionate about giving back to this community and whose professional experiences have prepared them well for this role.